finos/waltz/docs/build.md

 Waltz uses maven profiles to target the build against the correct database.
 Generic db vendor settings are located in
 the profiles section of `<REPO>/waltz-schema/pom.xml` and should not need to be changed.

-Specific database connection details should be configure in the `~/.m2/settings.xml` file.
+Specific database connection details should be configured in the `~/.m2/settings.xml` file.
 An example (for both MariaDB and Microsoft SQL Server) would look like: